Yamaha YZF-R7

-When the R7 was announced in 1999, only 50 were slated to be imported to the US, ten of which were earmarked for Yamaha's factory team.
+When the R7 was announced in 1999, 50 were slated to be imported to the US, ten of which were earmarked for Yamaha's factory team.
 The waiting list for the remaining bikes far exceeded supply.
 The difficulty in obtaining one prompted Cycle Worlds Don Canet to caution eager buyers, "Hey, whoah 'er down there, Mr. Trump.
 Having the cash is not always enough."

 In 2001, motorcycling journalist Roland Brown had a high-side crash riding the YZF-R7 of World Superbike racer Noriyuki Haga during testing at Circuito de Jerez, Spain.
 Cycle World, in a 2016 retrospective, had retired racer Freddie Spencer ride the R7 alongside five other famous racing bikes from the years 1986 through 2013.
 After riding earlier years' bikes and then moving to the R7, Spencer said, "We've just moved into the modern age.
 This is the first bike that needs a steering damper."
 Compared to the other racing motorcycles, the R7 looked "a bit pedestrian", with its stripes and markings being only stickers instead of painted on, and having "a subtlety to it that makes it blend into the crowd."

-The OW-02 is now considered to be an "iconic" and highly collectible modern-classic motorcycle, due to its rarity as a limited homologation 'special', WorldSBK focused handling (due to its race developed frame strength and geometry) and race styling with a single seat unit, that is distinctive when compared to its road-based siblings, the Yamaha YZF-R6 and Yamaha YZF-R1.
+The OW-02 is regarded by many as a collectible special, due to its rarity as a limited homologation 'special', WorldSBK focused handling (due to its race developed frame strength and geometry) and race styling with a single seat unit, that is distinctive when compared to its road-based siblings, the Yamaha YZF-R6 and Yamaha YZF-R1.
 After 20+ years since its production, the OW-02 in its OEM form is a rare sight on the road, with many now owned by collectors and kept in storage.
-With an unknown number of machines either crashed or modified for racing, a low or zero mileage unmolested R7 is now worth more than twice its original selling price, with one selling at a Bonhams auction for £37,375 in October 2023 at the Classic Motorcycle Mechanics Show, Staffordshire County Showground in Stafford UK.
+With an unknown number of machines either crashed or modified for racing, low-mileage, unmolested examples have appreciated significantly, often selling for well above the original price, with one selling at a Bonhams auction for £37,375 in October 2023 at the Classic Motorcycle Mechanics Show, Staffordshire County Showground in Stafford UK.